 Neither Vietnam, Cambodia or Laos were ever placed on the UK Red List.
 Cambodia was the first to fully reopen to tourism with the announcement on 15th November of quarantine free travel for all vaccinated tourists.

 Along with countries like Australia, Vietnam was strict from the start and initially kept COVID cases low with tight border controls only to see a significant spike more recently.
-Cases have begun to decrease and whilst Vietnam is unlikely to open in a hurry, a Phu Quoc Island Sandbox has been announced (off the southern coast near Cambodia) as well as a similar scheme for Nha Trang and Hoi An.
+Whilst Vietnam is unlikely to open in a hurry, a Phu Quoc Island Sandbox has been announced (off the southern coast near Cambodia) as well as a similar scheme for Nha Trang and Hoi An.
 This is likely to begin soon- watch this space!
-We’d do expect some level of restrictions into 2022 in Vietnam though.

 Can I go to Borneo?

 Borneo is one of the best places to visit in Asia during the summer holidays.
-Still, the latest indications are for a December opening at the earliest.
+The latest indications are for a March opening at the earliest.
 Some of the more remote locations always have very limited availability, so aspects of a trip to Borneo like Danum Valley Rainforest need to be booked a good year in advance.
-Combine that with the lack of clarity on an opening date, and it may be too late to plan for this year.
 We’ve recently been arranging Summer 2022 holidays to Borneo and even for 2023.
-All we can say is it’s a great time to get dates in the diary for next summer and start planning for that once-in-a-lifetime trip!
+All we can say is it’s a great time to get dates in the diary and start planning for that once-in-a-lifetime trip!